AdarshKeste/KodJobs_JobSearchingPortal/README.md

 AI Integration: Gemini AI 1.for How well your resume matches the job 2.Missing skills or experience 3.Suggestions to improve your resume

-Technologies Used: Frontend: HTML, CSS, JavaScript, React
+Technologies Used: Frontend: HTML, CSS, JavaScript.

 API Integration: Job details fetched dynamically via API calls.